ccztux/modpd/README.md

 # Installation
-## Installation on the Nagios® site with active checks
+## Installation on the monitoring engine site executing the active checks
 ### Download the latest sources of modpd
 Download the latest tarball and extract it:
 ```bash